We Present New Bond Picks

 Summary of New Bondsavvy Basic Recommendations

-• Recommendations included investment grade bonds issued by companies in the technology, retail, energy, aerospace & defense, and pharmaceutical sectors
+• Recommendations included investment grade bonds issued by companies in the technology, consumer, energy, aerospace & defense, and healthcare sectors

 • Six issuing companies, with four issuing companies having two recommended bonds each

-• 5.60% median yield to maturity of the 10 investment grade bonds.
+• 5.74% median yield to maturity of the 10 investment grade bonds as of June 9, 2026.
 Please note, however, that we seek to generate corporate bond returns higher than quoted yields to maturity by regularly updating our recommendations and typically selling bonds before maturity

 • Three bonds mature in fewer than 10 years, two bonds mature between 11 and 17 years, and five bonds mature in over 18 years